 Several quick high-intensity micro-workouts.
 Hour-long HIIT classes put intense stress on your body.
 You can get the same results (or more) from a few minutes of intense training sprinkled throughout the day.

 Some sprints and resistance training.
 Strength is strongly correlated with longevity.
 Short strength workouts work great.
 You respond by becoming a more resilient and hardy human.
-It's one reason I am so fond of sprints.
+It’s one reason I am so fond of sprints (here is a guide on sprinting, its benefits, and how it works).

 Health experts revere fitness as a primary overall anti-aging strategy for good reason.
 It affects every biological pathway associated with aging (in good ways).
 But exercise alone won’t cut it.